bradencarlson/sourcesmenu/README.md

 ## Getting Help

 After a succesful installation, you may run `:help sourcesmenu.txt` or `:help sourcesmenu` to read the help page for this plugin.
+You can also run `:help sourcesmenu-config` and `:help sourcesmenu-keymappings` for more specific information.

 ## Configuration